OPERATION - 27 November-04 December 2019

 November 29, 2019

-Volunteers onboard Ocean Viking are distributing food to the 60 survivors
+Volunteers onboard Ocean Viking are distributing food to the 60

 Legal reference:

-” ... do everything possible, within the capabilities and limitations of the ship, to treat the survivors humanely and to meet their immediate needs …” (Source: Resolution MSC.
+” ... do everything possible, within the capabilities and limitations of the ship, to treat the humanely and to meet their immediate needs …” (Source: Resolution MSC.
 167(78) Annex 5.1.2)

-Volunteers onboard Ocean Viking are distributing food to the 60 survivors
+Volunteers onboard Ocean Viking are distributing food to the 60

 Legal reference:

-” ... do everything possible, within the capabilities and limitations of the ship, to treat the survivors humanely and to meet their immediate needs …” (Source: Resolution MSC.
+” ... do everything possible, within the capabilities and limitations of the ship, to treat the humanely and to meet their immediate needs …” (Source: Resolution MSC.
 167(78) Annex 5.1.2)

 19:58 Attempt to call the Libyan JRCC on 5 different numbers, no reply